craws/OpenAtlas/sphinx/source/tools/profile.rst

 Change password
 ---------------
-When clicking on **Change password** you have to enter your current password and a new one (twice).
+When clicking on **Change password** you have to enter the current password and a new one twice.

 General
 -------
-* **Full name** - optional, provide your full name to make it easier for other users to identify you.
+* **Name** - optional, provide your full name to make it easier for other users to identify you.
 * **Email** - providing an email address is important in case you have to reset your password.
 * **Show email** - uncheck to hide your email for other users (except admins and managers).
 * **Newsletter** - check to receive newsletters including an unsubscribe link.